Jackie Kennedy learned marijuana was growing on Cape Cod property, fought to keep it quiet: book

 Onassis thoroughly enjoyed her time on the Cape, inviting extended family on a regular basis.
 According to the book, the beloved Onassis enjoyed sunbathing nude and painting in her sunroom.

-"Jackie O," as she was famously known, passed away in 1994.
+"Jackie O," as she was famously known, died in 1994.
 She was predeceased by both of her husbands and another son who died as a newborn, Patrick Bouvier Kennedy.